Fastener Build Cycle¶

 Why doesn’t the applicator place parts?

-It may seem logical for the Applicator
+It may seem logical for the Applicator to choose where parts fit into

-the Fastener
+the Fastener assembly.

 - convenience: the placement of fasteners actually has a lot to do with which